-The best option to get from Manila Airport to anywhere around the area is to take a taxi under the well-known Grab brand operating in many countries in Asia.
+The best option to get from Manila Airport to anywhere around the area is to use a taxi under the well-known Grab brand operating in many countries in Asia.

 There are also three types of official taxis.
 How not to get ripped off by dishonest taxi drivers and how to spot scam?